Sife-ops/dmenu_bw/README.md

 ## Usage

 Run dmenu\_bw. <br>
-If you are not logged in it will ask for your username and password. <br>
+If you are not logged in, it will ask for your username and password. <br>

 If you are logged in, but your session is locked, it will ask for your password.
 See [configuration/sessionKeyFile](#sessionKeyFile) <br>